RagedUnicorn/wow-renovate-data/README.md

 The script fetches gameVersion IDs from the CurseForge WoW API (`wow.curseforge.com/api/game/versions`).
 It automatically maps each version to its correct variant (retail, classic_era, tbc_classic, etc.) and generates a `game-versions.json` file in Renovate-compatible datasource format.

+The generated file contains releases sorted by gameVersionId (newest first), with each release including:
+- `version`: The gameVersionId (e.g., "12919")
+- `originalVersion`: The WoW patch version (e.g., "1.15.7")
+- `variant`: The WoW variant (e.g., "classic_era")
+- `releaseTimestamp`: When the data was fetched

 ### Tracking GameVersion IDs with Renovate

 The `game-versions.json` file can be used with Renovate to track gameVersion IDs.
 You can filter by variant using JSONPath.